dirkharmsmerbitz/bob/README.md

 # deploy content across all servers
 map 'deploy'

-# now we have 50 more servers active.
+# now we have 50 more servers active, get their IP addresses
+map 'bob PublicIpAddress'

 More examples: